Galgo Español

 Health & Care

-Since Galgos, like all greyhounds, are prone to tartar, they need a little more attention from their owners in this area.
-Brushing the teeth, preferably with a special toothpaste from the vet, can prevent the formation.
-Already hardened plaque can be carefully removed with a fingernail.
-If this does not succeed, a visit to the vet should be planned.
+As the Spanish Greyhound, like all greyhounds, is prone to tartar, it needs a little more attention from its owner in this area.
+Brushing their teeth, preferably with a special toothpaste from the vet, can prevent the formation of tartar.

-An occasional look into the dog's eyes ears also helps to detect possible diseases (for example, inflammation or foreign bodies) at an early stage.
+An occasional look in the dog's eyes and ears also helps to detect possible illnesses (e.g. inflammation or foreign bodies) at an early stage.

 Suitable accessories